ppy/osu-wiki/news/2025/2025-02-12-osu-tablets-return.md

 [![](/wiki/shared/news/2025-02-12-osu-tablets-return/teaser.jpg)](https://osu.ppy.sh/store/products/1448)

-While we usually don't announce upcoming products like this, we thought it would be worthwhile in this case.
-If you're exclusively interested in a tablet that top players would advocate for (and you're okay with a slightly higher pricetag), sit tight until everything is ready.
+While we usually wouldn't announce upcoming products like this, we feel it is only right that we do so for those which would rather wait for this model.
+If you're exclusively interested in a tablet that top players would advocate for (and you're okay with a somewhat higher price tag), sit tight until everything is ready.
+Note that the pro tablet will have its own **unique design**, so you're also more than welcome to collect them all!

 Desperate to know exactly when the **pro tablet** will be here?
 Head to [the **pro tablet**'s future store page](https://osu.ppy.sh/store/products/1448) and hit the "Notify me when available!" button.